Trahloc/foundryvtt-dice-so-nice/README.md

 ## Performance
 ![Preview](./settings-performance.jpg?raw=true)
+- **Image Quality**: Quality presets to help you optimize your image quality.
+- **Advanced lighting**: When enabled, use realistic lighting (HDRI).
+Disabling this setting will drastically change the image quality but will improve performance.
 - **Shadows Quality**: Allows to select the shadows quality.
 Can help with performances on some PCs.
-- **Advanced lighting**: When enabled, use realistic lighting (HDRI).
-Disable for better performances.
+- **Glowing lights**: When enabled, dice with light effects will glow.
+- **Anti-aliasing**: When enabled, dice will be rendered with anti-aliasing.
+MSAA is the best option for this but requires a GPU with WebGL2 capabilities.
-- **Enable 'high density' screen support**: When enabled, it will upscale the 3D view to benefit from the extra pixels.
+- **UHD resolution support**: When enabled, it will upscale the 3D view to benefit from the extra pixels.
 Only have an effect on HDPI screens (like Retina display, 4k, etc).
 High-end GPU needed.
+No effect if you screen is not HDPI.

 ## Backup & Restore
 ![Preview](./settings-backuprestore.jpg?raw=true)